suomitek/suomitek-appboard/docs/developer/asset-syncer.md

-# Kubeapps asset-syncer Developer Guide
+# Suomitek-appboard asset-syncer Developer Guide

 The `asset-syncer` component is a tool that scans a Helm chart repository and populates chart metadata in the database.
 This metadata is then served by the `assetsvc` component.